Gossip-based Information Spreading in Mobile Networks: Introduction

 \subsection{Motivation}

+Mobile networks receive increasing research interest recently; mobile ad hoc networks (MANET) and vehicular ad hoc networks (VANET) are two prominent examples.
 In many real world networks, an interesting application is to broadcast the information from some source node to the whole network.
 For wireless ad hoc and sensor networks, a node triggered by the event of interest may want to inform the whole network about the situation as quickly as possible.
 For social networks, rumors and stories are forwarded by people via different communication media.
 In these and many other applications, how fast a message can be spread to the whole network is of particular interest as opposed to the general network throughput.

-Mobility is becoming one key feature in many existing and emerging networks.
-However, its effect on the information spreading is far less understood.
+Mobility introduces challenges as well as opportunities.
+It is known to improve the network throughput as shown in \cite{Mobility-throughput}.
+However, its effect on information spreading is still not very well understood.
 In mobile networks, will the information spreading speed up or slow down?
+How can we quantify the potential improvement or degradation due to mobility?
 How may the different mobility patterns affect the information spreading?
-These problems are of major importance and deserves further study.
+These problems are of major importance and deserve further study.